nikoisonfire/webext-feedback-popup/README.md

 ## Parameters

-The constructor `WebExtFeedbackPrompt` accepts an object with the following parameters:
+The constructor `WebExtFeedbackPopup` accepts an object with the following parameters:

 | name          | type                   | description                                                                                                                                   | default                        | must?    |
 | ------------- | ---------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------ | -------- |